Flat-headed cat: Characteristics

-The flat-headed cat is distinguished at once by the extreme depression of the skull, which extends along the nose to the extremity of the muzzle, the sides of which are laterally distended.
-The general habit of body is slender, and the extremities are delicate and lengthened.
-The head itself is more lengthened and cylindrical than in the domestic cat.
-The distance between the eyes and the ears is comparatively great.
-The cylindrical form and lateral contraction of the head is contrasted by an unusual length of the teeth.
-The canine teeth are nearly as long as in a domestic cat twice as large.

-The thick fur is reddish-brown on top of the head, dark roan brown on the body, and mottled white on the underbelly.
-The face is lighter in color than the body, and the muzzle and chin are white.
+The flat-headed cat is reddish-brown on top of the head, dark roan brown on the body with a mottled white underbelly.
+Its face is lighter in colour than the body, and its muzzle and chin are white.
 Two prominent buff whitish streaks run on either side of the nose between the eyes.
-The ears are rounded.
-The eyes are unusually far forward and close together, compared with other cats, giving the felid improved stereoscopic vision.
-The teeth are adapted for gripping onto slippery prey, and the jaws are relatively powerful.
-These features help the flat-headed cat to catch and retain aquatic prey, to which it is at least as well adapted as the fishing cat.
-Legs are fairly short.
-Claws are retractable, but the covering sheaths are so reduced in size that about two-thirds of the claws are left protruding.
+It has rounded ears, and its eyes are set close together, giving it improved stereoscopic vision.
+The teeth together with well-muscled jaws facilitate catching and retaining slippery prey.
+The legs are fairly short, and the sheaths of its retractile claws are reduced in size so that about two-thirds are protruding.
+The depressed skull extends along the nose to the extremity of the muzzle, the sides of which are laterally distended.
+The head itself is lengthened and cylindrical, and the teeth are unusually long.
+The body is slender, and the extremities are delicate and lengthened.

 The anterior upper premolars are larger and sharper relative to other cats.
-The interdigital webs on its paws help the cat gain better traction in muddy environments and water, and are even more pronounced on this cat than those on the paws of the fishing cat.
+The interdigital webs on its paws help the cat gain better traction in muddy environments and water.

 It has a head-and-body length of 41 to 50 cm and a short tail of 13 to 15 cm.
 It weighs 1.5 to 2.5 kg.

 Distribution and habitat

 The flat-headed cat's distribution is restricted to lowland tropical rainforests in extreme southern Thailand, Peninsular Malaysia, Sumatra and Borneo.
 It primarily inhabits freshwater habitats near coastal and lowland areas.
 More than 70% of records were collected less than 3 km away from water.

 In peninsular Malaysia, flat-headed cats were recorded in Pasoh Forest Reserve in 2013 less than 1.5 km away from oil palm plantations.
 This detection suggests that the flat-headed cat is more tolerant of changes in its surrounding environment than previously assumed.
 As Pasoh Forest Reserve contains no major rivers or lakes and is generally covered by hill dipterocarp forest, this detection provides new evidence of the flat-headed cat's potential habitat range.
 The reserve ranks as low probability of occurrence in a previously published species distribution model.

+In Sumatra, flat-headed cats were recorded by camera traps on the Kampar Peninsula for the first time in 2015; until 2019, a total of 11 records were obtained in this peat swamp forest at an elevation of 1-7 m, and at most 1.2 km away from a river or canal.